lumenlearning/IMathAS/docs/ohm_branching.md

 - MOM changes cherry picked into ➤ `mom_YYYY-MM-DD` (see [MOM to OHM merges](ohm_mom_merges.md))
 - MOM changes + bug fixes cherry picked into ➤ `mom_YYYY-MM-DD_bugfixes`

 New RC branches (`rc-for-YYYY-MM-DD`) are created as needed, when the above branches change, and are deployed to staging either directly from the RC branch or by git pushing a `staging` branch.

 After testing in staging: RC branch ➤ `dev` ➤ `master` ➤ release tag ➤ deploy to AWS

-### Why
+### Why?

 Sometimes the `mom_*` branches will need to be rebuilt.
 Keeping these branches separate and NOT merged into `dev` keeps this easy.
 There is some risk of OHM-specific development depending on things that have changed in MOM.
 This workflow has still proved to be the least painful way of managing things.
 (totally open to better ways of doing this!)

 Rebuilding the `mom_*` branches usually happens for one of the following reasons: